Jurong East Bus Interchange: Development of Jurong Region Line

 The temporary bus interchange was relocated to the interim bus interchange near the western end of JCube, bordered by Jurong Town Hall Road, Jurong East Street 12 & Jurong Gateway Road on 6 December 2020, lasting until 2027.
 The existing temporary bus interchange will be demolished to make way for an integrated transport hub with Jurong Region line's Jurong East station.
 Due to the lack of parking space in the interim interchange, bus services 78, 160 and 870 will start at Jurong Town Hall Bus Interchange whereas CW3 and CW4 will be relocated to the Private pick-up/drop-off point along Venture Avenue.
 Bus service 97, 97e, 197 & 333 will skip Jurong East Central (Blk 134) and Jurong Town Hall Road (Jurong East Library).
 Full-day bus lanes will be implemented at Jurong Gateway Road.
 Bus Service 79 will start at Boon Lay Bus Interchange and loop at Blk 131.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Jurong East Bus Interchange were divided into 6 Bus Packages, operated by two different bus operators.
+Under the bus contracting model, all bus services operating from Jurong East Bus Interchange were divided into six bus packages, operated by two bus operators.